Jolsty/frontend-assignment/README.md

 You can add other libraries if needed; if you are not confident with some of this libraries you can pick alternatives.
 For the client side app we recommend to use `webpack`.

-This project is powered by `yarn` and workspaces.
-Once cloned this project can be installed with `yarn install`.
-You can run scripts on client with `yarn workspace @frontend-assignment/client <command>`, and on server with `yarn workspace @frontend-assignment/server <command>`.
-For the server you can start the the app with `yarn workspace @frontend-assignment/server start`.

-However, there are a few shortcuts: for the client you can use `yarn client` and for the server you can use `yarn server` inside the root directory.

 ## Tasks